Contemporary changes of welfare state 2103-L-D6WPPD

 - https://classroom.google.com/c/MjExNjQzNTk1MjFa (term 2024L)

-Topics of the seminar (the order in which topics are covered is approximate and may change over the course of the semester):
+Course topics (the order of topics is indicative and may change during the semester):

-11-12.
-Contemporary trends in the evolution of the main welfare state models
+Models of welfare states.
+Contemporary directions in the evolution of the main welfare-state models.

-14. Evolution of the Polish welfare state: from real socialism to a market economy and parliamentary democracy
+The evolution of the Polish welfare state: from real socialism to a market economy and parliamentary democracy.

-15. Scenarios for the development of welfare states in the era of globalization
+Scenarios for the development of welfare states in the era of globalization: outrage and polarization.

 |